He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

 Lucian Freud (1922-2011) is regarded as the pre-eminent British figurative painter of the last 60 years.
 Francis Bacon, two decades older, and David Hockney, a decade younger, are his main rivals.
 For years I hated Freud’s paintings of huge, misshapen bodies in improbable postures, done with coarse hogshair brushes and heavy impasto; masses of thick white paint with cold blues, greens and browns.
 Freud’s nudes in the last decades of the century dramatically challenged conventional erotic associations with naked flesh in art.
 But an exhibition of 56 of his self-portraits at the Royal Academy in London showed how powerful, disturbing and accurate his work really is.

 His early self-portraits reveal an exceptionally handsome man, clear skin largely white and pink with glossy dark hair; touches of blue, painted with a fine brush, often with that sidelong stare that self-painting necessitates.
 No lines on the face, the fine sable brush strokes making the skin seem taut and tense.
-His paintings of the forties and fifties have that precise, detailed, hallucinatory character we associate with some Surrealist painters.
-Like Rembrandt, Freud painted himself time and again through an active career of over sixty years.
+His paintings of the 1940s and 1950s have that precise, detailed, hallucinatory character we associate with some Surrealist painters.
+Like Rembrandt, Freud painted himself time and again through an active career of over 60 years.

 Reflection (Self-portrait) 1985 is limited to his head and shoulders and captures the essence of Freud’s work at the height of his powers.
 It doesn’t have the overpowering bulk of the enormous fleshy portraits, like Benefits Supervisor Resting, (1994) which made him famous by the end of the century and which sold in 2015 at Christie’s for $50 million.